TosbackCgusBridge-Bot/CGUs-versions/Businessinsider/Privacy Policy.md

     *   Tools
     *   Media
     *   Enterprise
-    *   Science10 Things You Need To Know This Morning 10 Things You Need To Know This Morning Meet Alto, The Gmail Replacement You Won't Believe Was Made By AOL We're Giving Away A Ticket To IGNITION!
-A Rare Look Inside Huawei, The Shadowy Chinese Tech Company Accused Of Spying On America America's Best Forecasters Give 5 Predictions For This Winter
+    *   ScienceMarc Benioff: Windows 8 Is Going To Be 'The End Of Windows' Marc Benioff: Windows 8 Is Going To Be 'The End Of Windows' Meet Alto, The Gmail Replacement You Won't Believe Was Made By AOL REPORT: Murdoch Is Thinking About Buying LA Times And Chicago Tribune A Rare Look Inside Huawei, The Shadowy Chinese Tech Company Accused Of Spying On America The Orionid Meteor Shower Is Coming—Expect To See Explosions
 *   Finance
     *   Clusterstock
     *   Your Money
-    *   Broker CenterCheck Out CNN's Horrifying Live News Coverage Of The Crash Of 1987 Check Out CNN's Horrifying Live News Coverage Of The Crash Of 1987 After I Dissed North Dakota, The State Flew Me To Fargo To Prove Me Wrong Check Out CNN's Horrifying Live News Coverage Of The Crash Of 1987
+    *   Broker CenterGoldman Sachs Burns The New York Times In One Of The Best Corporate Tweets Of All Time Goldman Sachs Burns The New York Times In One Of The Best Corporate Tweets Of All Time After I Dissed North Dakota, The State Flew Me To Fargo To Prove Me Wrong Goldman Sachs Burns The New York Times In One Of The Best Corporate Tweets Of All Time
-*   Markets Here Comes Existing Home Sales...
+*   Markets STOCKS GET CRUSHED: Here's What You Need To Know
 *   Politics
     *   Politics
     *   Defense
     *   Law &.
-OrderNATE SILVER: Here's The Truth About That Gallup Poll That Shows A Huge Lead For Mitt Romney NATE SILVER: Here's The Truth About That Gallup Poll That Shows A Huge Lead For Mitt Romney British Explorer Prepares To Dig Up 140 Mint Condition Spitfires That Were Buried In 1945 Appeals Court Says The Defense Of Marriage Act Is Unconstitutional
+OrderWhat Barack Obama Looks Like When He's Back On His Game What Barack Obama Looks Like When He's Back On His Game British Explorer Prepares To Dig Up 140 Mint Condition Spitfires That Were Buried In 1945 25 Adorable Pictures Of Inmates Training Shelter Dogs
 *   Strategy
     *   Strategy
-    *   CareersCEOs Of The Future Will Need A Different Kind Of Intelligence CEOs Of The Future Will Need A Different Kind Of Intelligence 12 Signs Your Boss Is Thinking About Firing You
+    *   CareersJeff Bezos: People Who Are Right Are People That Change Their Mind A Lot Jeff Bezos: People Who Are Right Are People That Change Their Mind A Lot HEADHUNTER: This Is How We Poach People And How You Can Get On Our Radar
-*   Entertainment The 10 Commandments Of 21st Century Franchise Production
+*   Entertainment 'Heil Honey I’m Home': The Nazi-Themed Sitcom Canceled After One Episode
-*   Advertising Yes, Google CEO Larry Page Talked About 'Gangnam Style' On His Earnings Call
+*   Advertising These Cats That Look Like Pinup Girls Are Actually Extremely Clever Ads
-*   Retail Chipotle CEO Shreds Unnamed Competitor For Not Having Grills, Knives Or Cutting Boards
+*   Retail Chipotle's Former Chairman Got Pretty Mad When We Asked Him About David Einhorn
 *   Sports Two Plays From Last Night's Oregon Game Show You What Football Will Look Like In The Future
 *   Life
     *   The Life
-    *   TransportationThe 20 Most Expensive Hotel Rooms In America The 20 Most Expensive Hotel Rooms In America Lexus' Latest Hybrid Concept Gets More Power For Sydney Debut
+    *   TransportationArchitecture Firm Wants To Build This Crazy, Futuristic Halo Above Grand Central Station Architecture Firm Wants To Build This Crazy, Futuristic Halo Above Grand Central Station Lexus' Latest Hybrid Concept Gets More Power For Sydney Debut
 *   More
     *   Latest
     *   Video